NadiaIdris/ts-css-style-creator/README.md

 ## Exercise 1: make css style class

 Write a CSS style maker.
-Implement a class with methods: `addProperty(key: string, value: string): this`
+Implement a Style class with methods:

+- `addProperty(key: string, value: string): Style` <- Adds a property to the exisiting Style
+- `addStyle(style: Style): Style` <- Combines new style with the current style and returns new Style instance.

 ## Example